 Expert Tip: For even more flavor, consider marinating the lamb in a mixture of yogurt and spices for a few hours or overnight before cooking.

-Lamb: The star of the dish, lamb provides a rich and savory flavor to the curry.
+Lamb: Lamb provides a rich and savory flavor to the curry.
 Its tender texture makes it perfect for slow cooking, allowing the meat to absorb the spices and develop a depth of flavor.

 Olive Oil: Used for cooking the onions and spices, olive oil adds a subtle fruity note to the curry while helping to create a flavorful base.